frctl/fractal.build/docs/guide/07-components/05-variants.md

 ```
 This will give **three** variants; the default component variant, plus a `warning` and a `success` variant.

 In this example all of the variants will use the same view template, but will pass it different data when rendered as a preview.
-Because the default component configuration specifies a `closeButtonText` value in it's context data, the variants do not need to - they only need to override the properties that need to be different for that particular variant.
+Because the default component configuration specifies a `closeButtonText` value in its context data, the variants do not need to - they only need to override the properties that need to be different for that particular variant.

 Similarly, by specifying a top-level `status` value, all variants will *inherit* that status unless explicitly specified, as the `success` variant does.

 #### The default variant

 The 'default' variant is created implicitly from the component configuration data.
-However if you want to manually override anything for the default variant you can also explicitly create a variant with the name `default` and set it's properties there.
+However if you want to manually override anything for the default variant you can also explicitly create a variant with the name `default` and set its properties there.
 For example, to change the navigation label from 'Default' to 'Base' you could do this:

 ```js
 // notifications.config.json